-Following any incidents of child on child abuse, the DSLK/DDSL will review and consider whether any practice or environmental changes can be made to lessons learnt.
-This can include making changes to staffing and supervision, changes to physical environment and considering the utilisation and delivery of safeguarding topics on the curriculum
+Following any incidents of child on child abuse, the DSL/DDSL will review and consider whether any practice or environmental changes can be made in relation to any lessons learned.
+This can include making changes to staffing and supervision, making changes to the physical environment and considering the utilisation and delivery of safeguarding topics on the curriculum.